Oversleeping: How Much Rest is Too Much?

 Frequently Asked Questions

 As we saw above, oversleeping isn’t a small issue.
 Oversleeping, like getting too little sleep, can cause issues and may even be a symptom of a larger issue.
 We hope our guide was helpful to you.
-Below you’ll find common questions people have asked about getting too much sleep and how to work towards healthier sleep.
+Below you’ll find common questions people have asked about getting too much sleep, how much sleep is enough, and how to work towards healthier sleep.

 How much sleep is too much?